farshadfalaki/stock-project/README.md

 # stock-project
-Challenge App to demonstrates a stocks manager using Spring Boot, JPA, Web(thymeleaf) and Restful Services.
+Challenge App to demonstrates a stocks manager using Spring Boot, JPA(H2 in-memory database), Web(thymeleaf) and Restful Services.